cbdp/100-days-of-code/log.md

 **Today's Progress**: Intermediate Algorithm Scripting 6/21.

 **Notes**: Not happy with my solve today.
 Spent an hour building a function, that takes in a one-word string and turns it into pig latin.
 I won't add it here, but I'll put it up the Intermediate Algo script folder for future study.
 It also includes a few ways I could (or should) have done it differently.
 Tomorrow I might take the best one of these and try to refactor it, so it'll take whole sentences for fun.

+### Day 35: May 12, 2020
+#### 60 minutes
+##### JavaScript Algorithms and Data Structures Certification from FreeCodeCamp

+**Today's Progress**: Intermediate Algorithm Scripting 8/21.

+**Notes**: No real notes today.
+Went a lot better than yesteday, solved two in an hour, but I find myself still solving complex problems with for loops and if else statements, where something like .map would be better.